Lakeridge, West Hill

-Lakeridge is a hillside neighborhood near Lake Washington located mostly in unincorporated Skyway/West Hill in King County, Washington and partially in the southeast portion of the City of Seattle's Rainier Beach neighborhood.
+Lakeridge is a hillside neighborhood near Lake Washington located mostly in unincorporated Skyway/West Hill in King County, Washington, and partially in the City of Seattle.
 Its boundaries extend from Seattle's Rainier Beach neighborhood on the north, to Lake Washington on the east, to unincorporated Bryn Mawr on the southeast and unincorporated Skyway on the southwest.

 History and plats

 In 1928, developer E. S. Goodwin filed a plat for part of a hillside and uplands above the southwestern shore of Lake Washington and called it Lakeridge.
 The Seattle Planning Commission adopted that name for the neighborhood in 1947.
 Plat maps identify four divisions: Lakeridge Division #1 is the easternmost and closest to Lake Washington.
 Divisions #2, #3, and #4 are located successively higher up the hillside to the west and continue over the ridge top.
 Division #3 spans the border of unincorporated King County and the City of Seattle.
 The Seattle portion of Division #3 and all of Division #4 make up part of Seattle's Rainier View neighborhood.
 Two hundred and forty-one Lakeridge tax parcels are located inside the Seattle City limits.